pan-alex/R_instructional/Rudimentary_Survival_Analysis/Survival_Analysis.md

 * The functions can be chained, rather than nested, which makes it more similar to English, and therefore easier to read.
 This will be explained later.

 Some key tools that we will use from the tidyverse are below.
+You can learn more in-depth about the tidyverse <a href="https://www.datacamp.com/community/tutorials/tidyverse-tutorial-r">here</a>

 ***